yt-dlp/yt-dlp/README.md

 The available fields are:

- - `hasvid`: Gives priority to formats that has a video stream
+ - `hasvid`: Give priority to formats that has a video stream
- - `hasaud`: Gives priority to formats that has a audio stream
+ - `hasaud`: Give priority to formats that has a audio stream
  - `ie_pref`: The format preference as given by the extractor
  - `lang`: Language preference as given by the extractor
  - `quality`: The quality of the format as given by the extractor